God, Inc.

-God, Inc. is a six episode long comedy internet video series about the office space of God by filmmaker Francis Stokes.
-The premise is that God runs the world through a company with different departments such as disasters, miracles, population control, publicity, customer relations, approvals, and product development.
-It has recently gathered critical acclaim from a number of media outlets.
-Creator Francis Stokes has stated on comments on the sixth episode, that he plans to turn the web series into a TV series.
-On July 17, 2007, Francis Stokes posted a video onto his YouTube account stating that the Sci Fi Channel has picked up God, Inc.
+God, Inc. is a six episode long comedy internet video series about the office space of God by the filmmaker Francis Stokes.
+The premise is that God runs the world through a company with different departments such as disasters, miracles, population control, publicity, customer relations, approvals and product development.
+It has gathered critical acclaim from a number of media outlets.
+The creator, Francis Stokes, has said on comments on the sixth episode, that he plans to turn the web series into a TV series.
+On July 17, 2007, Stokes posted a video onto his YouTube account saying that the Sci Fi Channel has picked up God, Inc.

+Reception

+God, Inc. received attention from online media following its release in 2006–2007.
+A review published by Tubefilter described the series as a satirical blend of workplace comedy and theological absurdity, noting its stylistic similarities to The Office and its fast-paced humor.